Salutatorian Speech

 Life to us this evening is like a closed book.
 We hold the key that

 unlocks that book.
-The world little cares whether it is unlocked
+The world little cares whether it is unlocked or not

-and face life’s many difficulties.
+many difficulties.
 So

 Friends, Parents, Teachers, the Senior Class of 1938 extends to you a hearty

-welcome and a cordial greeting to witness the laying of last stone along
+welcome and a cordial greeting to witness the laying of last stone along the

-the journey of high School.
+journey of high School.

 ~ - ~